Labels or Input? Rethinking Augmentation in Multimodal Hate Detection: Related Work

-\paragraph{Prompting as a mechanism for supervision.} While prompting has become an effective tool for adapting large language models \cite{furniturewala2024thinking}, its applications in multimodal settings are less explored \cite{wu2024visual}.
+While prompting has become an effective tool for adapting large language models \cite{furniturewala2024thinking}, its applications in multimodal settings are less explored \cite{wu2024visual}.
 Existing VLMs rarely leverage structured prompts to guide classification decisions or clarify task framing.
 Yet, the presence or absence of hateful intent often hinges on subtle shifts in phrasing or cultural markers.
 Our approach introduces task- and label-specific prompt templates to serve as soft supervision, helping models differentiate between hateful and non-hateful combinations of text and image, particularly in ambiguous or sarcastic cases.